jbcodeforce/autonomous-car-mgr/docs/dev_ops.md

     return app.resolve(message, context)
 ```

+* To reuse code in more than one function, consider creating a Layer and deploying it.
+A layer is a ZIP archive that contains libraries, a custom runtime, or other dependencies.
+[See layer management in product documentation]()

 ### Unit testing

 The unittest can be done using mock library to bypass remote calls.
 Tests may be defined using pytest library and commands.